donZappo/Battletech-Revised-Release-Version/CustomAmmoCategories/README.txt

 AttackImprovementMod settings
 AIM_settings.json (for description look at the AIM-README)

 WARNING!
-Shipped versions of AIM can't be loaded by ModTek and can't be used standalone.
+Shipped versions of AIM and WR can't be loaded by ModTek and can't be used standalone.
-WARNING!
-This version of CAC can be used only with ModTek 0.7.6.5+ cause it utilizes dynamic enums for subsystem for AmmoCategory

 click on right side of HUD weapon slot to switch mode (near hit chance) click on center of HUD weapon slot to switch ammo (near ammo count)